Fast and optimal generation of entanglement in bosonic Josephson junctions: Two-mode dynamics of interacting bosons

-It is worth recalling that there are alternative approaches to the EQPM to study Eq.~(\ref{H}), besides the numerical exact diagonalization.
-A well explored method is a semiclassical approximation in number space \cite{ShchesnovichPRA2008, JavanainenPRA1999} that was used in Ref.~\cite{JuliaDiazPRA2012} to discuss the generation of many-particle entanglement in the BJJ.
+It is worth recalling that there are alternative approaches to the EQPM to study Eq.~(\ref{H}), besides (numerical) exact diagonalization.
+A well explored method is a semiclassical approximation in number space \cite{ShchesnovichPRA2008, JavanainenPRA1999,JuliaDiazPRA2012}.